Future of Marine Animal Populations

 The Future of Marine Animal Populations (FMAP) project was one of the core projects of the international Census of Marine Life (2000–2010).
-FMAP's mission was to describe and synthesize globally changing patterns of species abundance, distribution, and diversity, and to model the effects of fishing, climate change and other key variables on those patterns.
+FMAP's mission is to describe and synthesize globally changing patterns of species abundance, distribution, and diversity, and to model the effects of fishing, climate change and other key variables on those patterns.
 This work was done across ocean realms and with an emphasis on understanding past changes and predicting future scenarios.

 History

 FMAP emerged from a workshop held at Dalhousie University in 2002 and was funded from 2003 to 2010 by the Alfred P. Sloan Foundation.
 The project was led by Ransom A. Myers from 2002 to 2007 and from 2007 to 2010 was under the direction of Boris Worm, Heike Lotze and Ian Jonsen in the Biology Department at Dalhousie University.